nodejs/node/doc/api/module.md

 In this example, we are registering the `http-to-https` hooks, but they will only be available for subsequently imported modules—in this case, `my-app.js` and anything it references via `import` or `require`.
-If the `import('./my-app.js')` had instead been a static `import './my-app.js'`, _the app would already have been loaded_ before the `http-to-https` hooks were registered.
-This is part of the design of ES modules, where static imports are evaluated from the leaves of the tree first back to the trunk.
+If the `import('./my-app.js')` had instead been a static `import './my-app.js'`, the app would have _already_ been loaded **before** the `http-to-https` hooks were registered.
+This due to the ES modules specification, where static imports are evaluated from the leaves of the tree first, then back to the trunk.
 There can be static imports _within_ `my-app.js`, which will not be evaluated until `my-app.js` is when it's dynamically imported.

-The `my-app.js` file can also be CommonJS.
+`my-app.js` can also be CommonJS.
 Customization hooks will run for any modules that it references via either `import` or `require`.

 Finally, if all you want to do is register hooks before your app runs and you